jonnyhuck/huckathon.org/schools.md

 title2: Schools and Groups
 ---

-We are currently working on packs to help schools and groups to organise their own #Huckathon events.
+We are currently working on packs to help schools and groups to organise their own Comunity Mapping events.
 Watch this space for more information, or contact Dr Jonny Huck
 <script type="text/javascript" language="javascript">
 <!--
 		// Email obfuscator script 2.1 by Tim Williams, University of Arizona